Jeevesh0207/Melody_Music_App/README.md

 <div align="center">
     <img src="./assets/img/logo.png" width="128" height="128" style="display: block; margin: 0 auto"/>
     <h1>Melody Music</h1>
-    <p>Introducing Melody Music, your ultimate destination for an immersive and limitless music experience on Android!
+    <p>Introducing Melody Music, your ultimate destination for an immersive and limitless music experience on Website!
 Immerse yourself in a world of unlimited tunes, seamlessly curated for your every mood and moment.</p>
 </div>

 ---